- CIVIC IDOLATRY

 In Israel, there’s no god but the L

 Which runs contrary to the scriptures’ idea of cooperation between God and humans in choosing our leaders.
+As Moses put it,

-Under divine right of kings, nobody chose their kings: You either had to settle for the heir of the previous king, or some foreign invader like William of Normandy, who used mercenaries to conquer England in 1066.
+Under divine right of kings, nobody chose their kings: You had to settle for the heir of the previous king, or settle for some foreign invader like William of Normandy, who used mercenaries to conquer England in 1066.
 Divine right of kings was perpetuated by the king and his toadies, and God’s intentions went by the wayside.
 Wasn’t till John Locke took apart the logic behind divine right in his

 How much civic idolatry has seeped into your life?